Add a JSON API to Any Static Site Generator

 Written on September 10, 2015

-Style can be passes as a parameter to the console.log function.
+Style can be passed as a parameter to the console.log function.

 Written on June 10, 2015